KyleRego/anki_record/README.md

 apkg.zip
 ```

 A new Anki package object is initialized with the "Default" deck and the default note types of a new Anki collection (including "Basic" and "Cloze").
-The deck and note type objects can be accessed through the `collection` attribute of the Anki package object through the `find_deck_by` and `find_note_type_by` methods by passing the `name` keyword argument:
+The deck and note type objects are accessed through the `collection` attribute of the Anki package object through the `find_deck_by` and `find_note_type_by` methods passed the `name` keyword argument:

 ```ruby
 require "anki_record"